 Image for Banking and Insurance

 Behavioural science

-The financial sector has long relied on information and disclosure to drive customer behaviour.
+The financial sector has long relied on disclosure and information to drive customer behaviour.
 If people know the risks, they'll act wisely.
-If they understand the product, they'll engage with it.
+If they understand the product, they'll engage.
 If they're warned about scams, they'll avoid them.

 Decades of behavioural evidence — and a great deal of difficult experience — tell us this isn't how people actually work.
-Behaviour isn't primarily driven by information.
-It's shaped by context, habit, emotion, trust, social norms, and dozens of cognitive shortcuts that operate beneath conscious decision-making.
+Behaviour is shaped by context, habit, emotion, trust, social norms, and dozens of cognitive shortcuts that operate beneath conscious decision-making.

+Image for Banking and Insurance